 Police: Drunk man knocked out power in crash

 Jun.
-15—HAVERHILL — A Peabody man has been arrested for speeding and operating under the influence of liquor when he crashed his car into a utility pole on Hilldale Avenue early Sunday morning, knocking out the electrical power throughout that area of the city, police said.
+21—HAVERHILL — A Peabody man has been arrested for speeding and operating under the influence of liquor when he crashed his car into a utility pole on Hilldale Avenue early June 13, knocking out the electrical power throughout that area of the city, police said.

 In addition to speeding and operating under the influence of liquor, Connor Lachance, 25, of 80 Foster St., Peabody, was also charged with negligent operation of a motor vehicle and a marked lanes violation.

-He was arraigned Monday in Haverhill District Court, where Judge Cesar Archilla released him on personal recognizance, with the condition he remain drug and alcohol free and submit to random screens.
+He was arraigned June 14 in Haverhill District Court, where Judge Cesar Archilla released him on personal recognizance, with the condition he remains drug and alcohol free and submits to random screens.

 Archilla scheduled a pretrial hearing for Aug.
 25.